 This 5-day course provides information about the national, state and local database and the reporting system capabilities, data collection and analysis, and the available reporting features.
 Students will formulate questions and use data to get the answers they need.
 The course focuses on analysis of National Fire Incident Reporting System (NFIRS) data and development of decision packages.
 The course goal is to enable students to use NFIRS with evolving technologies to assist the fire service and information partners in making better data-driven decisions that address fire and life safety issues.

 Extensive computer access is required.
 Lab assignment will apply to the student’s jurisdictional data and will be used to develop an “Action Plan.”
 Lab sessions include the SORT Tool, Federal Client Tool, administering user accounts and the Data Dictionary, importing data into Excel and creating Pivot tables, charting and graphing techniques, and mapping incidents and resources.
 Class activities build on basic knowledge of NFIRS coding and familiarity with Microsoft Excel.

-The pre-course assignment includes a task to contact the NFIRS state program manager four weeks prior to the start of class to obtain permission for data access for use during the training.
+The pre-course assignment includes a task to contact the NFIRS state program manager 4 weeks prior to the start of class to obtain permission for data access for use during the training.

-Applicants must have attended one of the following or an equivalent: The National Fire Academy's (NFA's) two-day "Introduction to NFIRS 5.0" (F/W0497) course; a state or regionally sponsored two-day "Introduction to NFIRS 5.0" course; or the NFA's online "National Fire Incident Reporting System 5.0 Self-Study" (Q0494) course available through NFA Online
+- Applicants must have attended one of the following or an equivalent: The National Fire Academy's (NFA's) 2-day "Introduction to NFIRS 5.0" (F/W/O0497) course; a state or regionally sponsored 2-day "Introduction to NFIRS 5.0" course; or the NFA's online "National Fire Incident Reporting System 5.0 Self-Study" (Q0494) course available through NFA Online.